Innovation LLC Microgrant Program

 Advance your ideas with an Innovation LLC Microgrant!

-During the Fall 2021 semester, up to four $500 microgrants will be awarded to Innovation LLC students for the purpose of prototyping their project idea.
+During the Spring 2022 semester, four $500 microgrants will be awarded to Innovation LLC students for the purpose of prototyping their project idea.

 In the application, students share details about their project, what progress they have made to date, and list what prototyping materials they would like to purchase and exactly how they will use the funding if awarded.
 Applications are reviewed by a small committee.
 Finalists are invited to pitch their idea to the committee and tell why the microgrant will help move their idea forward.
 Students may apply once per semester.